 - Entry title should appear on each page of the manuscript

-- Author’s name should only appear on the cover page
+- Author’s name should NOT appear

 Graphic novels (comics) entries